mdudek2/OSINT-App/README.md

 The second API can take a text file of valid longititude and latitude coordinates and mark them on the google map.

 The website also provides a link to a python application which can scrape posts off of reddit and twitter.
-The python app requires the praw and tweepy packages which can be installed with pip.
+The python app requires the praw and twikit packages which can be installed with pip.